grindmother/ferment/README.md

 On start-up, Ferment checks the files you have cached (or added) against the tracker and prioritize seeding the rarest files on the network.
 However, any files you play will start seeding immediately.

-## Requirements

-If there is no [packaged app](https://github.com/mmckegg/ferment/releases) for your platform, you'll need to build from source using modern version of [`node` and `npm`](https://nodejs.org).

 ## Install

-Right now things are super easy if you are running macOS, but for other platforms you need to do some hard open-sourcey compilation stuff.
-Also it just doesn't work at all on Windows right now (will be addressed soon).

 ### on macOS